Bernie Castro: Career

+After becoming a free agent in the 2004 offseason, Castro signed a minor league deal with the Baltimore Orioles.
+Bernie Castro made his Major League Baseball debut with the Baltimore Orioles on September 1, 2005, against the Toronto Blue Jays.
+In that game, he recorded his first major league hit, an infield single off pitcher Dustin McGowan in the third inning.
+He also hit a triple and stole a base during the game, becoming the first player in MLB in 2005 to reach base safely in his first three plate appearances of his major league debut.
+Playing in 24 games for the major league team, hitting .288 with a .360 on-base percentage.

 He again became a free agent after the 2005 season, and signed with the Washington Nationals.
 He played in 42 games for the Nationals during the 2006 season, accumulating 110 at-bats.

 Castro was granted free agency once more after the 2007 season, and signed a minor league contract with the Yankees.
 He again became a free agent after the 2008 season.

-Throughout his career he has showed impressive speed and solid contact abilities along with a strong arm and good instincts at second base.

 During the winter he played for his hometown Aguilas Cibaeñas in the Dominican Winter League.

-After his playing career ended, Castro became a hitting coach for the Dominican Summer League Pirates.
+After his playing career ended, Castro became a hitting coach for the Dominican Summer League Pirates for the 2016 season and with the Toros del Este in 2017.